-Fire, in many instances, is essential for a healthy ecosystem.
+Fire, in many instances, is essential for a healthy natural environment.
 The regular occurrence of fire enables many plant communities to evolve and acquire unique adaptations to withstand and regenerate after a fire.
-Manzanitas and many other plants are able to resprout, knobcone pine cones release their seeds in response to heat from a fire, and many plant seeds germinate only following exposure to chemicals in fire smoke.
-All of these and many more important ecological functions require some regular occurrence of fire.
-Recognizing this crucial ecological need as well as the substantial damage to natural systems caused by severe fires intensified by years of fire suppression, the District sees benefits to the responsible re-introduction of fire to the ecosystem.
+Manzanitas and many other plants are able to resprout after a fire, knobcone pine cones release their seeds in response to the heat, and some plant seeds germinate only following exposure to chemicals in fire smoke.
+All of these and many other important natural functions require some regular occurrence of fire.

-While District staff are trained in wildland fire suppression techniques and possess limited firefighting equipment, the role of the District in wildland fire management in the San Francisco Bay Region is not fire suppression.
-Fire suppression is provided primarily through the California Department of Forestry and Fire Protection (CalFire), an agency that possesses the staffing, training, experience, and equipment necessary to suppress wildland fire where it occurs.
-CalFire’s role is supplemented by local fire departments (such as Palo Alto, Los Altos Hills, Woodside, Saratoga, and the county fire departments for San Mateo and Santa Clara) as well as statewide mutual aid agreements where fire fighting resources are available when necessary for large wildland fire events.
+While Midpen trains staff in wildland fire response and equips staff with limited firefighting equipment, the California Department of Forestry and Fire Protection (CAL FIRE) maintains jurisdiction in our region to lead and manage fire suppression activities.
+CAL FIRE is an agency that possesses the staffing, training, experience, and equipment necessary to suppress wildland fire where it occurs.
+CAL FIRE’s role is supplemented by local fire departments (such as Palo Alto, Woodside Fire Protection District, and Santa Clara County) as well as by statewide mutual aid agreements for large wildland fire events.

-The District provides the land management expertise to provide for public safety and the protection of natural resources.
-This role extends also to vegetation management to reduce the severity of wildland fire, the resultant damage to resource values, and risks to public safety.
+Midpen works closely with CAL FIRE to provide land management expertise to help address public safety and protect the natural resources.
+This role also extends to vegetation management to reduce the severity of wildland fire, damage to resource values, and risks to public safety.

-One of the primary determinants of a home's ability to survive a wildfire is the quality of the surrounding "defensible space".
-Defensible space is an area around a structure where vegetation is treated, cleared or reduced to slow the spread of wildfire towards the structure and to provide room for firefighters to safely fight fires and protect homes.
-The District implements Defensible Space around its own structures, works with its tenants, and in June 2009, launched a Defensible Space Permit Program that allows neighbors whose homes are located within 100 feet of District boundaries to increase their fire safety by reducing vegetation on adjacent District lands once they have treated their own land.
-See if your home is eligible and apply for a Defensible Space (Fuel Reduction) Permit.
+One of the primary determinants of a home's ability to survive a wildfire is the quality of the surrounding "defensible space."
+Defensible space is the area around a structure where vegetation is treated, cleared or reduced to slow the spread of wildfire towards the structure.
+This space provides room for firefighters to work safely and protect homes.
+Midpen implements defensible space around its own structures and works with its tenants to create such space.
+In June 2009, Midpen launched a free Defensible Space Permit Program that allows neighbors whose homes are located within 100 feet of Midpen boundaries to increase their fire safety by reducing vegetation on adjacent Midpen lands once they have treated their own land.